2016 Puerto Rican general election

-The 2016 Puerto Rican general elections were held in Puerto Rico on Tuesday, November 8, 2016 to elect the officials of the Puerto Rican government that will serve from January 2017 to January 2021, most notably the Governor of Puerto Rico.
-Rossello was elected Governor of Puerto Rico with the second lowest percentage of votes.
-The election also resulted in a historic 23% drop in turnout.
-2016's participation was the lowest voter turnout in Puerto Rican history.
-Rossello would go on to serve a 2 year term, having to resign on August 2, 2019 after historic protests as a result of the Telegramgate scandal.
+General elections were held in Puerto Rico on Tuesday, November 8, 2016, to elect the officials of the Puerto Rican government to serve from January 2017 to January 2021, most notably the Governor of Puerto Rico.
+Ricardo Rosselló was elected governor and Jenniffer González-Colón was elected Resident Commissioner.
+The elections saw a 23 percentage point drop in turnout and was the lowest voter turnout in Puerto Rican history.

+Rossello would go on to serve a two-year term, having to resign on August 2, 2019, after protests as a result of the Telegramgate scandal.
 Wanda Vázquez Garced succeeded Rossello.

-Governor of Puerto Rico
+Candidates

 Nominations

 Before the election year, the Constitution of Puerto Rico provides for any qualified person to present their candidacy for a specific position.
 If two or more candidates from the same party present their candidacy for the same position, and they can't reach an agreement within the party, a primary election is held.
 This election is held within the inscribed members of each party, to select which of the candidates will represent the party in the general election.

 Both of the main parties: New Progressive Party (PNP) and Popular Democratic Party (PPD), held primaries for several positions on June 5, 2016.